 BYOC – It’s a growing trend

-You’ve probably heard of BYOB, but what about BYOC?
-If you’re not familiar with the term, BYOC stands for Bring Your Own Container, meaning you fill your own containers when shopping instead of buying items in throwaway packaging.
+Unheard of a few years ago, BYOC is finally catching on.
+If you’re not familiar with the term, BYOC stands for Bring Your Own Container, meaning you fill your own containers when shopping instead of using throwaway packaging.
 What better way to reduce waste!

 A year of monthly waste reduction goals

 For many people, the new year is a time to set goals and make plans.
-Truthfully, there’s nothing magical about turning the calendar page to January 1, but it does give us an opportunity to reflect and think about the path we’re on.
-If you’ve set a goal to reduce waste and live a greener life, my list of 12 easy monthly waste reduction goals is a great place to start.
+Turning the calendar page to January 1 gives us an opportunity to reflect and think about the path we’re on.
+If you’ve set a goal to reduce waste and live a greener life, my 12 easy monthly waste reduction goals are a great place to start.